ziplock9000/Weighted-Randomiser/README.md

 # Weighted Randomiser

 A class to produce weighted random choices of any source type

 Windows console app to demonstrate the class

- It would be great if someone has time to optimise this to work for huge lists and pick random values very fast
+It would be great if someone has time to optimise this to work for huge lists, pick random values very fast and have an unallocating version that would work well with games to reduce garbage collections

-// Code originally from Philipp @ https://gamedev.stackexchange.com/questions/162976/how-do-i-create-a-weighted-collection-and-then-pick-a-random-element-from-it
+NOTE: Code originally from Philipp @ https://gamedev.stackexchange.com/questions/162976/how-do-i-create-a-weighted-collection-and-then-pick-a-random-element-from-it